 In order not to live with 2 solutions for the same purpose, in Release 4, a work item (WI-0099) was created to study a possible transition phase allowing implementation using DMG <mgmtObj> to migrate towards SDT model.
-The study done in TR-0067 concluded that such a migration was not possible and thus, DMG <mgmtObj> should stay as is.
+The study done in TR-0067 concluded that such a migration was not desirable and thus, DMG <mgmtObj> should stay as is.

-With the WI-0099 study, raised a new vision on the way the Device Management should be designed with more abstract APIs and independently from any external DMG technology, relying on IPE guidelines.
+The WI-0099 study raised a new vision on the way the Device Management should be designed, especially for IoT network technologies, with more abstract APIs and independently from any external DM technology, relying on IPE guidelines.

+Benefits are:

+Simplified architecture: one IPE per interworked technology, not a global CSF for the CSE to handle all external technologies.

+Simplified data model: no need to describe in each managed entity the full information on its origin.

+Simplified design: only <flexContainers>, not <mgmtObj> + <mgmtCmd>.
+FCs more flexible than MOs (FCs can have FC children).

+Simplified usage: unified Service & Device Management.

-This Release 5 Work Item proposes to define an IPE-based Device Management that will be more future-proof and applicable to any kind of existing or future IoT networks.
+This Release 5 Work Item proposes to define an IPE-based Device Management with FlexContainers that will be more future-proof and applicable to any kind of existing or future IoT networks.

 3 Intended Output